 - ½ teaspoon freshly ground black pepper

 - 3 to 4 tablespoons vegetable or avocado oil, for frying

-- After your beans are well rinsed and well drained, give a little pat dry with a clean tea towel to remove excess moisture.
+- After your beans are well rinsed and well drained, give them a little pat dry with a clean tea towel to remove excess moisture.

 - Combine pinto beans in a food processor and pulse to break some up, while leaving a little whole (or you can mash using a bowl and potato masher instead of a food processor).

 - Transfer beans to a medium bowl and add egg, panko bread crumbs, corn, bell pepper, green onion, jalapeno, cilantro, smoked paprika, cumin, garlic powder, salt, and black pepper in a bowl and mix to combine.